andreasHovaldt/nnlibrary/README.md

-# MPC AHU Neural Network
+# NNLIBRARY

-High‑level framework for training and evaluating neural network surrogates of an existing Model Predictive Control (MPC) strategy governing HVAC Air Handling Units (AHUs) (e.g. `HVAC_SR1_PLC1`, `HVAC_SR1_PLC2`).
-The goal is to approximate the MPC policy / setpoint generation (classification or regression targets) with fast, deployable PyTorch models (MLP, TCN, etc.) while keeping the experimentation loop reproducible, observable and extensible.
+High‑level framework for training and evaluating neural network architectures.
+The goal is to make training both classification and regression networks fast, easy, and consistent, while keeping the experimentation loop reproducible, observable and extensible.

-For background on the underlying control problem see the MPC documentation: https://mpc-cv.docs.cern.ch/

 ---
 ## Framework overview